-2 See Conditions 12.2 and 24.1.
+&lt;sup>1 See Conditions 12.2 and 24.1.

-- 6. For the following reasons, the JCRA does not consider that the grant of a Licence to Citipost would result in JPL no longer being able to provide the USO.
-In no particular order, these reasons are: - Jersey Post International Limited has sufficient cash reserves which could be used in part to fund the USO if JPL were to lose a significant amount of business to Citipost; - That JPL has scope for efficiency savings which could be used to contribute to the cost of the USO; - The proposed Licence expressly limits both the format of the items that Citipost will be permitted to convey, and the customers in Jersey that they will be able to provide their services to, namely: - a) the proposed Licence is expressly limited to the conveyance of Large Letters and Packets only, and not the conveyance of Letter Format mail; and - b) the proposed Licence has a Minimum Volume Requirement, which means that under the proposed Licence, Citipost can only convey mailings from customers in Jersey of 50 or more items for Large Letters, and/or mailings of 25 or more items for Packets. - The JCRA still retains a discretion to introduce a USO funding mechanism should JPL be able to show that the provision of the USO represents an unfair burden on JPL3. - 7.
-In terms of the matters set out in Article 8(3), Citipost's application, the nonconfidential version of which was published with the April 2009 consultation, sets out its position.
-In short, Citipost says that the proposed services are rapid (comparable to any other provider) and that Citipost has a track record of high quality and reliability.
+- Jersey Post International Limited has sufficient cash reserves which could be used in part to fund the USO if JP were to lose a significant amount of business to TNT Post; - The proposed Licence expressly limits both the format of the items that TNT Post will be permitted to convey, and the customers in Jersey that they will be able to provide their services to, namely: - a) the proposed Licence is expressly limited to the conveyance of Large Letters and Packets only, and not the conveyance of Letter format mail; and - b) the proposed Licence has a Minimum Volume Requirement, which means that under the proposed Licence, TNT Post can only convey mailings from customers in Jersey of 50 or more items for Large Letters, and/or mailings of 25 or more items for Packets. - The JCRA still retains discretion to introduce a USO funding mechanism should JP be able to show that the provision of the USO represents an unfair burden on JP. - 7.
+In terms of the matters set out in Article 8(3), TNT Post's application, the non-confidential version of which is published with this Initial Notice.
+In short, TNT Post says that the proposed services are rapid (comparable to any other provider) and that TNT Post has a track record of high quality and reliability.
 Furthermore the services to be offered will be competitively priced and accessible to users sending Large Letters or Packets, subject to the Minimum Volume Requirement, as well as being tailored to meet potential users' requirements.
-Finally, customers of Citipost will have the opportunity to express views on the service provision.
+Finally, customers of TNT Post will have the opportunity to express views on the service provision.
 The JCRA has no reason to doubt any of these statements. - 8.
-The JCRA therefore believes that the proposed grant of the Licence to Citipost is consistent with its duty under Article 8(1)(a) of the Law.
+The JCRA therefore believes that the proposed grant of the Licence to TNT Post is consistent with its duty under Article 8(1)(a) of the Law.